 These powers have been created to keep areas safe and pleasant to live in.

 A warning letter is used at an early stage to let people know that their behaviour is having a bad impact on others and allow them to take responsibility for their actions.

 Acceptable behaviour contracts (ABCs)

-Help to address the reasons for their behaviour should be offered alongside the contract.
 If the contract is broken this could lead to further action, such as an Anti-Social Behaviour Order (ASBO).

 Anti-social behaviour orders (ASBOs)

 An ASBO is a court order which can be made on anyone aged 10 or older who has acted in an anti-social manner, for example by rowdy behaviour, drinking on the street or vandalism.

 The aim of an ASBO is to protect the public from anti-social behaviour by listing what the person subject to the ASBO must not do.
 It can prevent the person from being in certain areas or being in an area after a certain time.

 An ASBO is a civil order, not a criminal penalty, which means that it won't appear on a person's criminal record.
 However, breaking the terms of an ASBO is a criminal offence which could mean a fine or a prison sentence of up to five years.

 Who can help if you are experiencing anti-social behaviour